bungferdly/NoteApp-RN/README.md

 - Automatic show loading, error, or success without overload the screen
 - Automatic switch between login and app screen
 - Automatic handle session expired
+- Mock server, the response is in the bundle, no need NoteServer or internet connection
+- Multiple environment
+  - Dev : Use mock server
+  - Staging: Use NoteServer
+  - Production: Use dummy external url
+- Unit testing with mock server